xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

   return /end::start
 }
 ```
-Above the `return` statement is suprefluous.
+Above the `return` statement is superfluous.
 We could've left it out and let the result unroll out of the block.

 Default values for function parameters may be given using `param = value` syntax.